Margin guide

 • Check pricing math before changing a selling price.

-• Estimate how cost changes affect profitability.
+• Estimate how direct cost changes affect gross profit.

 What this calculator is for